 - No action will be taken against anyone who reported a suspicion of fraudulent practices or allegation based on Clauses C1(a) to (c);

-- Every effort will be made to ensure strict confidentially of the whistle blower as far as this is reasonably practicable;
+- Every effort will be made to ensure strict confidentially of the whistle blower as far as this is reasonably practicable, and their identities will not be disclosed without prior consent (except where disclosure obligations are required under law and regulations);

-- Any party who treats the whistle blower unfairly will face disciplinary actions.
+- Any party who treats the whistle blower unfairly will face disciplinary actions; and

 The policy is not intended for personal complaints or for employees of the Group who seek personal gain or who otherwise do not act in good faith and the Company will not tolerate malicious acts.
 Disciplinary action(s) may be taken against such informant(s).